tomlinsonk/choice-set-opt/README.md

 python3 make_plots.py
 ```
 Running ``real_data.py`` produces the Allstate and YOOCHOOSE results files, saves tables showing optimal sets for
 SFWork, and prints out the SFWork summary statistics.
-In total, the experiments take about half a day to run (on my
+In total, the experiments take about a day to run (on my
 Intel Core i7-6700T CPU running Ubuntu 18.04.3 LTS).
 Since PyTorch uses numerical methods, it is possible that slightly
 different models will inferred on different computer architectures or PyTorch/Python versions; however, this should have
 no effect on the trends we observe.